an4s3crwt/real-time-voice-translator/README.md

 - **Voice Recognition**: Captures audio and converts it to text.
 - **Translation**: Translates the recognized text into a selected language.
 - **Attractive Interface**: "Cute" visual style enhances the user experience.
+- **Custom Cursor**: A custom cursor adds a unique touch to the interface.
 - **Listening Indicator**: Displays a "Listening..." message while capturing audio.

 ## Supported Languages